iterative/ldb-resources/README.md

 Label Database (**LDB**) is an **open-source** tool for **data-centric** AI and machine learning projects.
 It works **upstream from model training** and intends to index data in the *cloud storages* and *data lakes*, organizing pointers to data samples into datasets.

-**LDB** aims to displace ad-hoc dataset management and de-duplication tools – such as file folders, spreadsheets and SQL databases.
+**LDB** aims to displace ad-hoc dataset management and de-duplication devices – such as file folders, spreadsheets, SQL databases and dataloader configurations.
 In the upstream direction, LDB can interface with labeling software, and in the downstream direction LDB integrates with model-based ML pipelines.

 **Key LDB features**:

-*  MLOps-grade **command line** experience.
+* **command line** (MLOps oriented).
+* Datasets are defined as collections of pointers into storage locations, where **every change is tracked**
-* Lightweight management of data sources.
-Data objects can exist anywhere in local storage, S3, Google Cloud, or Azure.
-There is **no need** to **move or duplicate** data objects in order to create, share or modify a dataset (named collection of pointers).
+* Since datasets use pointers, there is **no need** to **move or duplicate** actual data objects to create, share or modify datasets
-* Advanced manipulation and versioning for datasets.
-Collections can be cloned, queried, merged, and sampled. **Every change in a dataset is tracked**, and provenance of constituent objects can be verified at all times.
+* LDB datasets are easily cloned, merged, splitted, and sampled
-* Label-aware operations.
-Objects can be selected based on **annotation metadata, file attributes, or custom ML model queries**, and changes to ingress object metadata are versioned.
+* **Annotation-aware workflow**.
+Objects can be selected based on JSON metadata, file attributes, or custom ML model queries, and all changes to annotations are versioned.
-* **LDB datasets are reproducible,** **shareable, and fast to materialize**.
+* **LDB datasets are fully reproducible,** **shareable, and fast to materialize**.
 A particular dataset version will always point to the same set of data objects and annotations.
 Data samples can be placed in a shared cache during instantiation, so transfers from remote locations are accelerated.

 ### Contents